ivotron/quiho-popper/paper/paper.md

 We are currently working in adapting this approach to profile distributed and multi-tiered applications.
-We also plan to analyze the viability of using _quiho_ in multi-tenant configurations.
-Lastly, long-running (multi-stage) applications. e.g., a web-service or big-data application with multiple stages.
-In this case, we would define windows of time and we would apply _quiho_ to each.
-The
-challenge: how do we automatically get the windows rightly placed.
+We also plan to analyze the viability of applying _quiho_ in multi-tenant configurations and to profile long-running (multi-stage) applications such as a web-service or big-data applications.
+In these cases, we would define windows of time and apply _quiho_ to each.
+The main challenge in this scenario is to automatically define the windows in such a way that we can get accurate profiles.

 In the era of cloud computing, even the most basic computer systems are complex multi-layered pieces of software, whose performance